SupremeERG/democracy-bot/roadmap.md

 - end election automatically after end time
 - automatically replace previously elected officials after new election if wanted
 - User chooses dedicated election channel where elections/results are announced
+- User can always view ballot with a command

 # Todo